Self-Organizing Flows in Social Networks: Structured interest sets

 Property~(\ref{doubling}) is a classical generalization of dimension from Euclidean geometry to abstract metric spaces (an Euclidean space with dimension $k$ is $2^{\Theta(k)}$-doubling).
 This is a natural assumption if user interests can be modeled by proximity in a hidden low-dimensional space.
 Property~(\ref{covering}) states that all subjects are within distance $r$ from some user's center of interest and can thus be seen as an assumption of minimum density of users' interests over the whole set $P$ of available subjects.
 Property~(\ref{sparsity}) puts an upper bound on the density of subjects.
 In other words, we assume a level of granularity under which we do not distinguish subjects.
-Property~(\ref{regularity}) is another form of regularity assumption, requiring some smoothness in the radii of interests of nearby users.
-This may be the most debatable assumption, for instance if we consider the case of an expert next to an amateur.
+Property~(\ref{smoothness}) is another form of smoothness assumption, requiring that the radii of interest of nearby users do not differ too much.
+This property is obviously satisfied if we assume that all users have same radius of interest.
+In general, it may seems debatable if we think of an expert next to an amateur.
 However, if we assume that a topic is split into several subjects according to the level of expertise required to understand the corresponding news, the assumption becomes more natural as an expert is still interested in related subjects (with lower level of understanding) and an amateur still has some focus if the correct number of levels is considered.

-We now show that an optimal solution exists, i.e. one in which each user receives all subjects in his interest set, as soon as his budget of attention is at least $\g\d+\g^2\log\frac{R_m}{r}$ where $R_m$ is the maximum radius of interest over all users.
-This will be a direct consequence of the following proposition.
+We now show that an optimal solution exists, i.e. one in which each user receives all subjects in his interest set, as each user $u$ has budget of attention at least $\g\d+\g^2\log\frac{R_u}{r}$.

-\begin{proposition} Consider a metric flow game satisfying the $\g$-doubling, $r$-covering, $(r,\d)$-spar\-sity and $r$-interest-radius regularity assumptions.
+\begin{proposition} Consider a metric flow game satisfying the $\g$-doubling, $r$-covering, $(r,\d)$-spar\-sity and $r$-interest-radius smoothness assumptions.
 If in addition each user $u$ has a budget of attention at least $\g\d+\g^2\log\frac{R_u}{r}$, then there exists a collection of user strategies allowing each user $u$ to receive all subjects in $S_u$. \end{proposition}